-In that case, let’s start with our Chapter 18.
+In that case, let’s start with Chapter 18.
 Grab your copies here. 🙂

-On the last part of our Chapter 17, Gary Halbert has mentioned about the sensible use of parenthesis in order to provide “eye relief” to our readers.
+In the last part of Chapter 17, Gary Halbert has mentioned the sensible use of parenthesis in order to provide “eye relief” to our readers.

 Do you remember?
 You do?
 Good.